How to find my WooCommerce returning customers

 When it comes to conversion rate, your WooCommerce returning customers are the most valuable type of customers.
-There are various studies that show the value of returning customers.
+There are many studies that show the value of returning customers.

-According to a study made by CMSWire, every time a customer buys a product from your store, he is more likely to buy again.
-Buyers who have made a single purchase have a 27% chance to make a second one.
+According to a study by CMSWire, whenever a customer buys a product from your store, he is likelier to repurchase it.
+Buyers who make a single purchase have a 27% chance of making a second one.
 With every additional purchase, the chances of another purchase are increasing.
-By the time someone has bought from your store for the fourth time, there’s a 59% chance they’ll return again.
+When someone has bought from your store for the fourth time, there’s a 59% chance they’ll return.

-According to their study, returning customers make between 25-40% of the total sales annually.
-Some studies go as far as claiming that attracting a new customer, costs your business between five and twenty-five times as much as keeping an existing one.
+According to their study, returning customers make between 25% and 40% of the total sales annually.
+Some studies claim that attracting a new customer costs your business between five and twenty-five times as much as keeping an existing one.

 Attracting a new customer, costs your business between five and twenty-five times as much as keeping an existing one.

-To put it simple, if you bring back a first-time customer to buy again, it is more likely that they will become loyal customers.
+To put it simply, if you bring back a first-time customer to buy again, they are more likely to become loyal customers.

 WooCommerce customer retention

-Retaining existing customers is a lot less expensive than acquiring new ones.
+Retaining existing customers is much less expensive than acquiring new ones.
 Existing customers are already familiar with your products and services and have some level of trust in your business.
-When targeting existing customers, not only that you save resources on customer acquisition but also you will reduce costs for customer education and training.
+When targeting existing customers, you will not only save resources on customer acquisition but also reduce costs for customer education and training.
+This is why it is important to know your customer purchase history.

 Returning customers are also a lot more profitable.
-According to a study made by Adobe, only 8% of returning customers are responsible for 40% of the eCommerce revenue in USA.
+According to a study by Adobe, only 8% of returning customers are responsible for 40% of the eCommerce revenue in the USA.

 returning customers revenue

-As you can see, knowing who your returning customers are can be very important for your online shop success.
+As you can see, knowing who your returning customers are can be very important for your online shop’s success.
 If you are running a WooCommerce shop, you have probably noticed that there isn’t an easy way to find your most active/returning customers.
 This is where the Users Insights plugin comes in.
-With the WooCommerce module, you have the ability to analyze your registered WordPress users data and find the most active buyers on your online store.
-The WooCommerce module tracks the Number of orders that the users have made as well as the Last order date.
-It also adds the ability to filter the users by the products ordered or by their orders statuses.
+With the WooCommerce module, you can analyze your registered WordPress user’s data and find the most active buyers on your online store.
+The WooCommerce module tracks the Number of orders the users have made and the Last order date.
+It also adds the ability to filter the users by the products ordered or their order statuses, as well as the new vs. returning customers report.

-Another important information about your returning customers is their proportion in relation to all your customers.
-You might need to find how many of your WooCommerce customers are one-time buyers, and how many are repeat customers.
+Another critical piece of information about your returning customers is the proportion of all your customers.
+You might need to find how many of your WooCommerce customers are one-time buyers and how many are repeat customers.
+With the New vs. returning customers report, you can easily track this metric right from the Users Insights custom dashboard in the WordPress admin.

-With the Number of orders per customer chart you can quickly see the number of orders distribution.
-Additionally you can filter this chart to count only the completed orders with order status completed.
-In this way you can easily visualize the proportion of new customers (users with 1 order) vs returning customers (users with 2+ orders).
+With the Number of orders per customer chart, you can quickly see the number of orders distributed.
+Additionally, you can filter this chart to count only the completed orders with order status completed.
+In this way, you can easily visualize the proportion of new customers (users with one order) vs returning customers (users with 2+ orders).

 WooCommerce number of completed orders per customer